- All Topics

 - Training & Events

 So much of our emphasis in reliability organizations is placed on the application of technologies and the savings associated with finding a problem and preventing an unplanned outage or catastrophic failure.
 Many times, we repeat this same procedure, over and over throughout the plant, because we stop at identifying the physical problem and our resulting actions do not address the latent cause.
-We must become more proactive and take the next step when identifying problems with condition-monitoring technologies and determine the system or latent cause and apply the subsequent solution and/or learnings throughout the plant.
-The following case study involves a 450-horsepower, 1,200 rpm, 4,160-volt motor (Photo 1).
+We must become more proactive and take the next step when identifying problems with condition monitoring technologies and determine the system or latent cause and apply the subsequent solution and/or learnings throughout the plant.
+The following case study involves a 450-horsepower, 1,200 rpm, 4,160-volt electric motor (Photo 1).

 In this study, a vibration analyst noted a significant increase in vibration levels on the subject motor (Graph 1).